karthiikselvam/MindfulTrading/_posts/2019-05-05-Fundamental-Analysis-Basics-01.md

 layout: post
 title:  "Fundamental Analysis 101"
 author: karthik
-image: assets/images/FundamentalAnalysis101.jpg
+image: assets/images/FundamentalAnalysis/FundamentalAnalysis101.jpg
-categories: [ StockMarket, Fundamental Analysis ]
+categories: [ Fundamental Analysis ]
 ---

-As a Swing trader I never made attempt to learn Fundamental analysis also being Engineer I was never interested in Balance sheets and cash flow statements etc..
+As a Swing trader I never made attempt to learn Fundamental analysis also being SoftwareEngineer I was never interested in Balance sheets and cash flow statements etc..
-As I evolve looking into the future I have started building couple of Portfolios for this Technical Analysis alone would not do justice.
+As I evolve looking into the future I have started building couple of Portfolios for this Technical Analysis alone would not do the justice.
 So I have started learning Fundamental Analysis.
 I have enrolled for couple courses to learn and understand how fundamental analysis works.
-In these series of Articles I will be sharing some important topics related Fundamental Analysis.
+In these series of articles I will be sharing some important topics related Fundamental Analysis.
 So , lets get started..

 Learning Outcomes: